 2. Do you have 3rd party resources you can rely on?

 Very few companies can “go it alone” when it comes to mobile development.
 Even fewer get it right.
 That’s why working with a reliable 3rd party mobile developer can make all the difference.
 Outside opinions and feedback can help you stay objective and focused on the right things.
 And you never know when you might need extra capacity, even if you’re building your app in-house.

 3. Do you have the right leadership?

 Is your executive team ready and willing to support mobile development?
 Does that support extend downward through your organization?
 Agile methods don’t work well under traditional authoritarian hierarchies.
 They work much better with empowered, cross-functional, self-managed teams.
 This can be a huge challenge, especially for older, established companies.
-Check out our latest webinar, The 3 Secrets to Delivering a Commercial Mobile App in 4 Months, for more on how to adopt the right leadership alignment.
+Read more about how good leadership has always been a key component when building great software in my blog Critical Roles for Building Great Apps: Leadership.

 4. Does it fit with your overall marketing and brand strategy?

 Does your mobile app idea make sense for your core business?
 You want your app to tie in with everything else you’re doing.
 You want synergies with your existing marketing and brand strategies.
 Also, are you prepared to invest in additional marketing for your app once it’s produced?